learnbyexample/cli-computing/cli_computing.md

 .bashrc  dict/  ip.txt  reports/
 ```

-You can use the `-t` option if you want to specify the destination before the source paths (helpful with `find` command for example, will be discussed later).
+You can use the `-t` option to specify the destination before the source paths (helpful with the `find` command for example, will be discussed later).
 Here are some more notable options:

 * `-u` copy files from source only if they are newer or don't exist in the destination
 * `-b` and `--backup` options will allow you to create backup copies of files already existing in the destination